marekborowiec/teaching/Python1.md

 This is a multiline
 string.
 ```
 As you may remember from the command line tutorials, the `\n` character signifies newline.
-Another way to specify multiline strings is just enclose them in three quote signs `"`:
+Another way to specify multiline strings is just enclose them in three quote signs `"""` or `'''`:
 ```python
 >>> print("""This is a multiline
 ... string""")